Why didn’t Virginia Giuffre testify at Ghislaine Maxwell’s sex-trafficking trial?

 Her attorney told The Miami Herald that they do not know why prosecutors chose to build their case on just four of the alleged victims.

-One theory is that they felt including testimony from Ms Giuffre may complicate the case with extra actors, jurisdictions, and other details, rather than sticking to a more straightforward narrative that lays out criminal wrongdoing.
+One theory is that they felt including testimony from Ms Giuffre might complicate the case with extra actors, jurisdictions and other details, rather than sticking to a more straightforward narrative that lays out criminal wrongdoing.

 While bypassing her allegations about the Duke of York keeps some of the most explosive assertions about Maxwell out of the trial, it also allows prosecutors to avoid a big risk.